Code-Institute-Submissions/dennyshow-milestone-project-2/README.md

 ## Custom Fonts

-I used fonts from **@googleapis CSS 'Muli Nunito Cormorant+Unicase'** to create difference in headers and paragrapgh styles.
+I used fonts from **@googleapis CSS 'Muli, Nunito, Cormorant+Unicase'** to create difference in headers, sections and paragrapgh styles.

 ## Technologies used

-* Jquery - Was used to allow carousel and animation function when clicked.
+* Jquery - Was used to allow charts and introJS to function when clicked.
 [Jquery](https://jquery.com/)

-* IntroJS - Was used to add effect to webpage for a great user experince [Animate.css](https://cdnjs.com/)
+* IntroJS - Was used to add tour effect to webpage for a great user experince [introJS](https://cdnjs.com/)

 * Bootstrap JS - For easy dropdown during user experince navigation [Bootstrap](https://maxcdn.bootstrapcdn.com/)

-* Favicons - Used to improve UX when viewing the webpage.
-[Favicon-generator](https://www.favicon-generator.org/)
+* Favicons - Used to improve UX when viewing the top of the webpage.
+[Favicon-generator](https://favicon.io/favicon-generator/)

 * Bootstrap Classes - To trigger more styles and reduce CSS over-styling [Bootstrap](https://getbootstrap.com/docs/3.3/)

+* D3  - Used to manipulate documents in the data [D3.js](https://d3js.org/)

+* DC - Used to enable charts to be built and displayed from manipulated data [DC.js](https://dc-js.github.io/dc.js/)

+* Crossfilter - Used to allow charts to be interdependent and interactive [Crossfilter](https://square.github.io/crossfilter/)

+* Queue - Used to bind all external data source in CSV file [Queue.js](https://cdnjs.cloudflare.com/ajax/libs/queue-async/1.0.7/queue.min.js)